NordicHPC/sphinx_ext_substitution/README.rst

 Development and maintenance
 ---------------------------

-This is still "under development" but the basic functionality is there.
-Please send any changes
+Most functonality exists and this is now usable, but not extensively used yet.
+Please send any changes or requests to us.
+This was developed as a first non-trivial Sphinx extension, so any refactorings to make things better are welcome.

 Primary maintainer: Richard Darst, Aalto University.